opensearch-project/documentation-website/_dashboards/management/data-sources.md

 3. Select **Create data source** to save your settings.
 The connection is created.
 The active window returns to the **Data Sources** main page, and the new connection appears in the list of data sources.

-4. To delete a data source connection, select the check box to the left of the data source **Title** and then select the **Delete 1 connection** button.
-Selecting multiple check boxes for multiple connections is supported.
-An example of the user interface is shown in the following image.
+4. To delete a data source connection, select the checkbox to the left of the data source **Title** and then select the **Delete 1 connection** button.
+Selecting multiple checkboxes for multiple connections is supported.
+An example of the UI is shown in the following image.

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards/delete-data-source.png" alt="Deleting a data source UI" width="700"/>